What You Should Know About Web3: A Primer For Developers

 This is a fun paradigm for me, and I understand that these properties aren’t everybody’s cup of tea.
 I’ve found it challenging in ways that have made me a better programmer even outside of the EVM.
 Even if you don’t want to become a smart contract programming expert, spending a little time with Solidity in this interesting paradigm is a great way to stretch yourself and become a better programmer.
 Ultimately, this is why I believe that everyone should learn Ethereum.

-Check out other articles about blockchain technologies and learn more about web3.
+Check out other articles about blockchain technologies and learn more about our web3 and blockchain services.